bartongroup/RATS/vignettes/tutorial.md

 ## Visualisation of results

-The dtu object's tables provide a host of information.
+The output object's tables provide a host of information.
 The `rats` package also includes some basic visualisation aids.

 ### Plot individual abundance changes